t0nylombardi/blog/src/content/blog/rails-console-command-simplified.md

 ---
-layout: '../../layouts/BlogLayout.astro'
 title: Rails Console Simplified
 date: '2023-08-31T21:00:56.707Z'
 coverImage: ''
-originalDatePublished: ''
+originalDatePublished:
 description: 'An article on how to simplify the Rails console command with aliases'
 author: 't0nylombardi'
 image: 'https://images.unsplash.com/photo-1523800503107-5bc3ba2a6f81'
-categories: [rails]
+categories: ["rails"]
-tags: [rails, console]
+tags: ["rails", "console"]
 ---

-# Rails Console Simplified

 ### What are Rails console commands?